NodeOS/nodeos-cross-toolchain/README.md

 - **PLATFORM**: by default it will generate for the current system
 - **CPU**: by default it will generate for the current CPU

+This `bin` folder contain placeholders for `npm` during the install step.
+They will be replaced later during the install process to their correct symlinks.